TillMeineke/ML_Zoomcamp2024_hw/tool_tips_tricks_books/evaluation template.md

 # Evaluation of midterm project

-Evaluation done by Till Meineke on Nov.
-29th 2024.
+Evaluation done by Till Meineke on <date>

 ## Problem description